 Another important issue is that, for many datasets produced by the States and Territories, the only spatial detail available is the postcode of the address.
-This necessitates that the postcode data be converted to SLA (and then the SLAs aggregated to Statistical Subdivisions (SSDs) for mapping).
+This necessitates that the postcode data be converted to SLA if it is to be mapped on a common basis with data coded to SLA.